Kyonto/Kyonto/README.md

 - 👋 Hi, I’m @Kyonto aka Sivaguru Muralidharan
 - 👀 I’m interested in Python, but still finding my path
-- 🌱 I’m currently learning C (Not by choice, learning it as a part of University Sylabus)
+- 🌱 I’m currently learning C (Not by choice, learning it as a part of University Sylabus.
+It is Fun though)
 - 📫 How to reach me sivagurumuralidharan@yahoo.com

 <!---